 Always add to verifier commands:

-FORCE_COLOR=0 CI=true NO_COLOR=1 pnpm test -- --no-color
+FORCE_COLOR=0 NO_COLOR=1 CI=true pnpm test -- --no-color

 CI=true also disables interactive prompts (watch mode, progress bars) that confuse non-TTY parsers.
+Many tools auto-disable color when they detect a non-TTY pipe, but setting FORCE_COLOR=0 and NO_COLOR=1 makes it deterministic.

 Step 4: Split verification into one-concern commands